jcopperman/crumbline/README.md

 pip install -r requirements.txt
 ```

-2. Copy the systemd service file and enable it:
+2. Copy the systemd service file and enable it (make sure the paths in the service file point to your virtual environment):
 ```bash
 sudo cp crumbline.service /etc/systemd/system/
 sudo systemctl daemon-reload